sgallaghe1541/lexmd/README.md

 # LexMD
 *Yes it's more than a lexer, but now the name sounds like my wife's favorite website...*

+## About
+The goal of LexMD is to be a markdown parser(?).
+It should be able to take a markdown file and generate valid html.

 # Parser
     - create "doc" containing blocks. can be added as tokens are coming in from lexer.